skadamdhad1266/docker-task-back-end/README.md

 3) Download docker.

+4)  go to project directory and type mvn clean package -DskipTests(You need to install maven to run this command)

 4) just go to -->your-project-directory/src/main/docker from cmd and type docker-compose up

 5) Using credentials in docker-compose.yml login to postgres database.